WilliamJCole/Curved/ReadMe.rst

 .. ::
     John Doe|85.0,92.0,88.0,92.0,95.0,94.0,91.0,90.0,93.0,92.0|86.0,89.0,89.0,85.0,84.0,91.0,93.0|89.0,86.0,85.0

-The "|" seperators denote the transitions in grading weight.
+The "|" separators denote the transitions in grading weight.
 .. ::
     Student|Homework|Quizes|Tests